 A pre-course workshop task that helps you identify what you want to learn.

-A half day face to face experience.
 This course can count towards your clinical professional development requirements.

 Iranui Stirling – Māori Health/Pouwhakaako Hauora Māori

 Open to: All Canterbury and West Coast DHB staff or anyone working in the wider Canterbury or West Coast health system